 Trim your images down

 Graphics take much longer to load than text, so you should be strategic about your use of them.
 There are a few things you can do to trim down your images.
-First, assess the images you are using to determine which are necessary, and then keep only those.
+First, assess the pictures you are using to determine which are necessary, and then keep only those.
 Second, scale the images down if you can (as smaller images will load faster than larger images).
-Third, if you have a page with many images (an online catalog page, for example), then you can give each image its own page instead of including all of the images on one, slow-loading page.
+Third, if you have a page with many photos (an online catalog page, for example), then you can give each image its page instead of including all of the pictures on one, slow-loading page.

 Optimize your database